 Louder-and-prouder cousin to these popular Bacon Brussels Sprouts, today’s bacon wrapped Brussels sprouts skewers are evidence that even the most divisive of vegetables can garner universal approval with the help of a few key ingredients.

-And no, I’m not only talking about the bacon (though let’s be honest—as with these Bacon Wrapped Asparagus, it is the headliner here).
+And no, I’m not only talking about the bacon (though let’s be honest—as with other bacon-wrapped treats like Bacon Wrapped Asparagus, and Bacon Wrapped Scallops, bacon is the headliner here).

 But what is a star without its supporting cast?